 In fact, three of his four brothers also joined the military.

 Freeman became a radar repairman in the Air Force while waiting for a chance to become a pilot.
-He worked on tracking radar stations that would align radar antennae toward an incoming target, such as a missile or aircraft.
+He worked on tracking radar stations that aligned radar antennae toward an incoming target, such as a missile or aircraft.
 He spent more than a year sitting at a desk before he got the chance to audition for a pilot's slot.

 When he finally sat behind the stick of an Air Force fighter plane, a feeling of disillusionment came over him.
 This dream wasn't going to be what he thought it would.